Cosmian/cloudproof_rust/README.md

 ### Encrypting Text

 The `fpe::Alphabet` structure provides the ability to encrypt a plaintext using an `alphabet`.
-Characters of the plaintext that belong to the alphabet are encrypted while the others are left unchanged and at their original location in the ciphertext.
+Characters of the plaintext that belong to the alphabet are encrypted while the others are left unchanged at their original location in the ciphertext.

-The alphabet can be specified using the `instantiate` method:
+An alphabet can be instantiated using the `Alphabet::instantiate()` method:

 ```rust
 let hexadecimal_alphabet = Alphabet::instantiate("01234567890abcdef").unwrap();
 ```

-However multiple pre-defined alphabets are available:
+There are multiple pre-defined alphabets available:

 - `Alphabet::alpha()`
 - `Alphabet::alpha_lower()`